 Those who claim that consumers need relief from rising insurance premiums need not look at PIP, but the other factors presented here.

-Even if PIP was repealed, not replaced with any other requirements, and consumers really did save a few dollars on their monthly premiums, the lack of personal injury protection could if they were to be injured and needed expensive medical care.
+Even if PIP was repealed, not replaced with any other requirements, and consumers really did save a few dollars on their monthly premiums, the lack of personal injury protection could devastate them financially if they were to be injured and needed expensive medical care.

 One must also consider that the proposed law to repeal PIP suggests that Florida drivers be required to carry other types of coverage instead.
 Under the new law, drivers would be mandated to carry Bodily Injury coverage (which drivers would obviously be charged for) and may be mandated to carry Medical Payment insurance (which would cost even more money).
 So really, the tradeoff is about equal in that drivers would still have to pay for coverage in some format—since surely insurance companies aren't going to charge less, payout more, and lose profits.